logo

 Landlords usually take a preventative maintenance approach to their properties to minimize emergencies.
 However, sometimes the need for emergency maintenance arises.
 Emergency maintenance takes care of problems significantly affecting tenants’ ability to live safely in their apartments.

-For example, routine maintenance requests might include basic carpentry fixes, appliance repair (stoves and refrigerators), and clogged sinks.
-But, emergency maintenance activities include repairing broken HVAC units during extreme weather, taking care of gas leaks and electrical problems, resolving pest infestations, and repairing broken windows and doors.
+Routine maintenance requests might include basic carpentry fixes, appliance repair, and clogged sinks.
+Emergency maintenance activities will include tasks like repairing broken HVAC units during extreme weather, taking care of gas leaks and electrical problems, resolving pest infestations, and repairing broken windows and doors.
 Leaky pipes, faucets, and toilets also fall into the emergency repair category.
 Tenants should always notify management as soon as emergencies occur or they notice these issues.

 Can a landlord make a tenant pay for repairs?

 Landlords are responsible for most repairs on their properties.
-But, sometimes, the responsibility lies with the renter.
+Still, sometimes, the responsibility lies with the renter.

-Local landlord-tenant law and your lease agreement spell out these responsibilities, including the obligation to perform the maintenance task and pay for it.
+Local landlord-tenant laws and your lease agreement spell out these responsibilities, including the obligation to perform the maintenance task and pay for it.

 When renters fail to maintain their apartments or cause excessive damage to their units, the landlord may be able to perform the necessary maintenance action and bill the tenant for the work.
-For example, tenants should not put non-food items down a garbage disposal.
-If they do and the disposal breaks, a landlord may have the maintenance staff take care of the problem and then charge the tenant for the repair.
+For example, if a tenant puts non-food items down a garbage disposal, causing it to break, then a landlord may have the maintenance staff take care of the problem and then charge the tenant for the repair.
+If you move out of an apartment and leave it in need of repairs (past normal wear and tear), then your landlord may use your security deposit to pay for maintenance.
+If this happens, you can ask them for an itemized bill for each repair made.

 Can my landlord make me move out for repairs?

 Some maintenance work requires tenants to move out for a short or extended period.
-For instance, apartment complexes that must be fumigated sometimes can’t have tenants living inside.
+For instance, apartment complexes that must be fumigated for pest control sometimes can’t have tenants living inside.

 Other maintenance issues might require a tenant to move from an apartment temporarily, such as repairs where specific building permits are needed.

 It’s always a good idea to check with an attorney if you need help understanding whether or not your landlord can make you move out for repairs.
-If a property manager of landlord does ask you to move, they typically must provide you with advance notice.
+If a property manager of landlord does ask you to move, they typically must provide you with advance notice — and, in some states, must give you another place to stay temporarily, like a hotel room or a sublet in one of their other rental properties.

 Can maintenance staff enter my apartment without permission?